the-evolver/the-evolver/README.md

 ---

-> _"When you play the game of code, you either deploy or you debug."_
-> — adapted from Cersei Lannister

 ## 🚀 About Me

 Passionate Software Engineer with experience in building scalable backend systems and intuitive frontends.
 I specialize in JavaScript, Java, AWS, and microservices, and thrive on solving complex engineering problems.
 I prioritize clean architecture, high performance, and maintainable, reliable code.